Akira Neo: 2019

 Neo had been earmarked to start spring training with the first team, but a pulled calf during an individual training session on 24 January confirmed a start with the second team.

-Neo has a slow start in the Western League batting under .200 for the first few months of his professional career before hitting .324 during the month of June.
+Neo had a slow start in the Western League batting under .200 for the first few months of his professional career before hitting .324 during the month of June.

 On July 10, it was confirmed that Neo would be starting the annual Fresh All-Stars game for the Western League alongside fellow 2018 draftees, Kōdai Umetsu and Kōta Ishibashi.

 Play style

 Primarily playing at short, Neo amassed 32 home runs in his high school career as well as clocking 150 km/h (93 mph) on his fastball as a pitcher.
 He can run 50 metres in 6 seconds flat and has a throwing range of 115 meters.

 Personal life

 Neo was a Japanese champion alpine skier in middle school and represented Japan at an international tournament in Italy.
 As a middle-school student, Neo played for Hida Boys with Kenshin Kakikoshi with whom he was reunited by with the Dragons at the 2018 draft.